fugah/aqi-viewer/README.md

+This React app pulls data from a public API (https://aqicn.org/api/) to display Air Quality Index information for the user's location as well as 3 default locations.
+The styling is done using Bootstrap and is dynamic based off of the location's AQI.
+A refresh button is included, but the API generally only updates data once an hour.

 ## To set up the app:
 1. Make sure you have node and npm installed
 2. From the root folder, run "npm install"